Grum999/PyKritaAPI/README.md

 ./pykritaapi.py --kritaSrc ~/kritadoc/krita --output-html ~/kritadoc/html
 ```

-Documentation will be available in `~/kritadoc/html` directory.
+Produced HTML documentation will be available in `~/kritadoc/html` directory.

+> **Note **
-Note that during process, the script will proceed to checkout of all tags, then if the local Krita repository provided is the one used for your developments, take care to not have any ongoing change - checkout may fails:
+> During process, the script will proceed to checkout of all tags.
+> If the local Krita repository provided is the one used for your developments, take care to not have any ongoing untracked/uncommited change - checkout may fails:
 - Use a dedicated local repository \
 or
 - Stash all your changes before using the script

 First execution may takes some times as script will do a checkout for all releases tags.
-For next execution only new tags are checked out.
+For next executions, only new tags are checked out.

 You can force script to a complete rebuild with `--reset` option